-National Louis University’s Bachelor of Arts in Criminal Justice, with majors in Criminal Justice Administration or Forensic Social Justice, prepares students to work in fields addressing the effects of criminality on individuals, communities, and society.
-The degree equips graduates to serve in the law enforcement, courts, or corrections systems, or to work in related private industries.
+National Louis University's Bachelor of Arts in Criminal Justice, with majors in Criminal Justice Administration or Forensic Social Justice, prepares students to work in fields addressing the effects of criminality on individuals, communities and society.
+The bachelor's degree in criminal justice equips graduates to serve in law enforcement, courts or corrections systems, or to work in related private industries.

 - Want to make a positive difference through public service

 - Are intrigued by the root causes of criminal behavior and its role in society

 - Want to learn from faculty practitioners in law enforcement, courts, corrections and the security industry

 - Value a degree combining psychology, sociology, public policy and organizational management that will give you the broadest set of professional opportunities

 - Want to major in Criminal Justice Administration (managing organizations) or Forensic Social Justice (the psychology of criminality and its applications)

 - Want the flexibility of completing your degree online or on campus

 - How to understand and apply theories about why people commit crimes, the effects of criminal behavior on society and how crime is being addressed and ameliorated in communities today

 - Methods in criminal investigation and analysis